 You must drive slower than the limit if:

 Some examples of speed signs are shown below.

-The signs below mean that the maximum speed that a light vehicle can travel at is 100km/h.
-However, the maximum speed heavy vehicles can travel at is 90km/h (except for school buses, which are limited to 80km/h).
+The signs below mean that the maximum speed that you can travel at is 100km/h.

 |Vehicle type||Maximum open road speed limit|